inkdevhub/swanky-cli/.github/ISSUE_TEMPLATE/backlog-ticket.md

 ---
-name: Clear command
+name: Backlog Ticket
-about: New feature/clearCommand
+about: New feature/ticket for the project
-title: 'Clear command'
+title: ''
 labels: ''
 assignees: ''